Reasat/mstt/README.md

 performance suffered on fibrous and vascular tumors due to their diverse anatomical location, size, and intensity heterogeneity.

-Dataets and Model weights will be published after the acceptance of the paper.
+Datasets and Model weights will be published after the acceptance of the paper.